PostHog/posthog.com/contents/handbook/engineering/setup-ssl-locally.md

 ![Network slow with ngrok](../../images/engineering/ngrok-slow.gif)

-## Set up SSL via nginx and a local certificate
+## Set up SSL via NGINX and a local certificate

 0. Update openssl if "openssl version" tells you "LibreSSL" or something like that.